 Why is it that in the GNU license (and other licenses too) there is no statement saying "you must make available all documentation and all consulting information about your software in addition to the sources"?

 You bloody well know the answer.
 Because there just has to be some way for these GNU (and other) folk to restrict their so called "free software".
 Closing the source to the knowledge is restricting the software.
 The software is not free.
 Offering "services and consulting" is a restrictive act, and is no way different than someone creating restrictive shareware.
 Why is it not different?
 Because in the shareware case, people are charging you for the software.
-In the GNU case, people are restricting you from the knowledge and consulting.
-It may end up that in the GNU case you are less restricted, but you are in no way completely free when using GNU software.
-In order for software to be free, the consulting, knowledge, and services behind the software must also be free.
-We're not just talking about free cost or free speech alone here, we're talking about both.
+In the GNU case, people are indirectly charging you for the software by moving the goal posts.
+GNU folk are restricting you from the knowledge and consulting.

 Jee how we gonna make a living on that, papa?